 Langley Enlisted Spouse's Club

 Are you married to an enlisted member and interested in meeting other spouses or making new friends?
-The Langley Enlisted Spouse's Club meets at 6 p.m. the first Thursday of every month in the Langley Club, 128 Benedict Ave.
+The Langley Enlisted Spouse's Club meets at 6 p.m. the first Thursday of every month at the Community Commons, 74 Burrel Loop Rd.
 For more information, visit http://lescva.org, or http://www.facebook.com/LangleyESC.